 Daniel Steeves, CIO, Ottawa Police Service

-Join us on April 11th for an exciting follow-up to our November webcast Transform CX: rethinking customer experience.
-Jon Finkelstein, Creative Director of PwC Canada, will lead a panel discussion with industry experts to dig deeper into what it takes to deliver on customer expectations.
+This webcast is an exciting follow-up to our November webcast Transform CX: rethinking customer experience.
+Jon Finkelstein, Creative Director of PwC Canada, leads a panel discussion with industry experts to dig deeper into what it takes to deliver on customer expectations.

-The panel will discuss how organizations are transforming front office functions through the use of technologies such as AI and cloud based applications, as well as understanding consumer behaviours to make data driven decisions with the ultimate goal of delivering on customer expectations.
+The panel discusses how organizations are transforming front office functions through the use of technologies such as AI and cloud based applications, as well as understanding consumer behaviours to make data driven decisions with the ultimate goal of delivering on customer expectations.

 Join us for a virtual panel discussion on the challenges of increased customer and citizen expectations defined by the rise of digital innovation.

 We will look at transformation through the lens of both the ultimate customer and citizen experience, and the internal employee perspective which inherently must be connected to successfully implement change.